rubygitflow/Object-Detection-with-RetinaNet/README.md

 # Object Detection with RetinaNet
-An example based on the Keras computer vision library.
+An example based on the Keras computer vision library